JasonLiu1229/master-thesis/README.md

 ## Tools

 In the `tools/` folder you can find several tools I made to help you with running this project.
-In case you are running this on windows, you can use the `change_java_version.ps1` to switch java versions in case needed.
+In case you are running this on Windows, you can use the `change_java_version.ps1` to switch java versions in case needed.
 In linux this is done by changing the `JAVA_HOME` variable.

 ## Enviroment variables